Consensus Date: February 2018

 1.1.1 Definitive Criteria

-- Isolation of Bacillus anthracis from blood, sterile sites, sputum, nasal swabs, wounds or intestinal contents.
+- Isolation of Bacillus anthracis from blood, sterile sites, sputum, nasal swabs, wounds, intestinal contents or other clinical specimens.

 1.1.2 Suggestive Criteria